 - if the UDM has not requested an acknowledgement from the UE and:

-A) the UE receives SOR-CMCI in the USAT REFRESH with command qualifier of type "Steering of Roaming", the UE shall perform items a), b) and c) of the procedure for steering of roaming in subclause 4.4.6, and if the UE is in automatic network selection mode then it shall apply the actions in subclause C.4.2.
+A) the ME receives SOR-CMCI in the USAT REFRESH with command qualifier of type "Steering of Roaming", the UE shall perform items a), b) and c) of the procedure for steering of roaming in subclause 4.4.6, and if the UE is in automatic network selection mode then it shall apply the actions in subclause C.4.2.
 In this case steps 8 to 11 are skipped; or

 Editor's Note: How the SOR-CMCI is provided to the UE in a REFRESH command needs to be specified by CT6.